 As engineered materials and new technologies become available, architecture must converge with other disciplines to look to renewable building materials and energy integration for urban design strategies.
 A water treatment plant becomes a farm becomes a memorial to how humans used to be; harvesting clean water and energy while propagating itself through time and space.
 By sustaining itself with the heavily polluted water of Los Angeles River, systems manifest growth through physical + social means by propagating structures that evoke environmental awareness.
 Waste dumped by society fuels this bioreactor to converge art + science, recreation + industrialization, in an architectural system within the flows of the LA River.

 Industrial toxins, CO2 emissions and storm drain run-off become the life-force of the system’s building components.
 Cultivating materials, the logics of nature and an urban environment are synchronized into growing architecture.
-This has been a collective effort with MIT’s Dr. Ryan Wartena, Phd., Prof. John Hart, Phd along with many others, for creating bioremediating growing structures.
+Work from 2006-2007 has been a collective effort with MIT’s Dr. Ryan Wartena, Phd., Prof. John Hart, Phd.

 Nano spectroscopy images by Dr. John A. Hart and Dr. Ryan Wartena.